themreza/dockery-odoo-base/README.md

 - Postgres connection waiter loop (so startup doesn't fail)
 - `get_addons` auto-addons path (making your module dev a little more agile)
 - Tiny pyflame binary for live profiling (1.5MB)
-- Automatically apply patches from `patch.d` on startup:
-    + Local, project-specific patches
-    + Remote patches rendered on a given URL (from your supported git hosting service - tested on github)
 - TODO: Rewrire `scaffold` subcommand to a mr.bob implementation, if configured

 ## Environment Convention